lea1nett/supernovae-simulation/README.md

 │ ├── stellar_physics.py
 │ └── supernovae.py
 │
-├── notebooks/
+├── tests/
-│ └── monte_carlo.ipynb
 │
-├── requirements.txt
+├── environment.yml
 └── README.md
 ```

+- `configs/` contains seeds and parameters
+- NO `data/`, we do not have any data, we simply sample based on physics.
+- `figures/`contains png-plots
+- `notebooks/` contains the Jupyter notebook used to run the simulation and perform the analysis
+- `reports/`contains short texts
 - `src/` contains all physical and stochastic model functions
-- `notebooks/` contains the Jupyter notebook used to run the simulation and perform the analysis
+- `tests/` contains tests

 ---

 ## Physical Model

-The simulation is based on the following assumptions:
+The simulation models the final evolutionary outcomes of a population of isolated

-- Stellar masses are sampled from a Salpeter initial mass function (IMF)
+single stars.
+Stellar masses are sampled from a Salpeter initial mass function (IMF),
-- A population of isolated single stars is simulated
-- Core-collapse supernovae originate from stars above a fixed mass threshold
-- Type Ia supernovae are not modeled, as binary systems are not included
+which favors the formation of low-mass stars while allowing for rare high-mass objects.

-The model is intentionally simplified in order to isolate the effect of the maximum
+The stellar endpoint is determined solely by the initial mass of the star:

+- **Low- and intermediate-mass stars**
+  Stars with initial masses below the core-collapse threshold evolve through
+  the red giant and asymptotic giant branch phases and ultimately form white dwarfs.
+  These stars do not produce supernova explosions in isolation.

+- **Massive stars and core-collapse supernovae**
+  Stars with sufficiently high initial masses undergo successive nuclear burning
+  stages up to iron.
+Once nuclear fusion can no longer provide pressure support,
+  the stellar core collapses under gravity, leading to a core-collapse supernova
+  (Type II or related subtypes).
+In the model, all such events are grouped together
+  as core-collapse supernovae.

+- **Type Ia supernovae**
+  Type Ia supernovae originate from thermonuclear explosions of white dwarfs in
+  binary systems, typically through mass accretion or mergers.
+Since binary stellar
+  evolution is not included in this model, Type Ia supernovae do not occur in the
+  simulation.

+The model neglects metallicity effects, rotation, mass loss, and binary interactions.
+Its purpose is not to reproduce realistic astrophysical rates, but to isolate and
-stellar mass on supernova rates.
+analyze the statistical impact of the maximum stellar mass on supernova occurrence
+within a simplified and controlled framework.

 ---